jcbrinfo/bakfile/README.md

 * Enough space in Docker’s workspace (`/var/lib/docker` on Linux) to hold the server and its user’s files.

-* When upgrading the server or the user list, enough space in `bak` to hold a copy of the `home` and `duplicity.cache` volumes.
+* When upgrading the server or the user list, enough space in the `bak` sub-directory of the project directory (this directory) to hold a copy of the `home` and `duplicity.cache` volumes.
 For details, see the “Volumes” section.